 They laid me off shortly after.

-When given the chance to talk about my value to the company as a project manager, I didn’t know how to clearly explain it.
+When given the chance to talk about my value to the company as a project manager, I couldn’t clearly explain it.

 Even though upper management didn’t understand the value of project management, my coworkers seemed to find value in my work.
-They shared that they’d come to rely on me for scheduling and coordinating and ensuring that everything came together successfully.
+They shared they relied on me for scheduling, coordinating, and ensuring that everything came together successfully.

 Overall, it all turned out well for me.
-I was seven months pregnant, so I took the opportunity to prepare for the baby and went on to manage a Project Management Office not long afterward.
+I was seven months pregnant, so I prepared for the baby.
+Soon after, I managed a team of project managers in a Project Management Office.

 But this experience taught me a great lesson: be able to explain the value you bring to the organization.

-With that in mind, I want to lay out multiple benefits of project management, and how you bring value to the organization in that role.
+With that in mind, I want to layout multiple benefits of project management, and how you bring value to the organization in that role.
+From project planning all the way through to solution delivery, project managers provide the expertise to ensure successful delivery and happy customers.

 The Benefits of Project Management